zahidalidev/CS-Material/kubernetes.md

 - Does not provide application-level services, such as middleware (for example, message buses), data-processing frameworks (for example, Spark), databases (for example, MySQL), caches, nor cluster storage systems (for example, Ceph) as built-in services.
 Such components can run on Kubernetes, and/or can be accessed by applications running on Kubernetes through portable mechanisms, such as the Open Service Broker.

 ## Kubernetes Components
 - When you deploy Kubernetes, you get a cluster.
-A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+A Kubernetes cluster consists of a set of worker machines, called **nodes**, that run containerized applications.
 Every cluster has at least one worker node.
+- The worker node(s) host the Pods(A Pod represents a set of running containers in your cluster) that are the components of the application workload.
+The control plane manages the worker nodes and the Pods in the cluster.
+In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

+### Control Plane Components
 -